philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 Instead of ever storing `f2(g2(h2(x20))) : R^2 -> R`, I could instead store `lift_10(f1(g1(h1(x10)))) : R^2 -> R`.
 The subscript on `lift` is a bitvector with a 1 if I should keep the argument, or a 0 if throw it away.
 Again, this all perfectly first order syntactic and simply typed.
 I could do so as an encoding in a regular egraph.
 Sharing of substructure is achieved because the two semantically distinct things now share big subterms.

 Lifting has some useful properties that one would then encode as rules.
-The "parametric polymophism" of typical pointwise derived combinators like `sin` manfests as a rewrite rule `sin(lift_i(X)) = lift_i(sin(X))` .
+The "parametric polymophism" of typical pointwise derived combinators like `sin` manifests as a rewrite rule `sin(lift_i(X)) = lift_i(sin(X))` .
 This is stating that `lift` is a homomorphism with respect to typical function symbols / it kind of sort of commutes through them.

 In addition, there is sort of a constant propagation rule for liftings `lift_i(lift_j(X)) = lift_k(X)  where k = i . j`